flinchy/todo-app-client/README.md

 # Todo-app-server
-Basic CRUD Operations for Todo App
+Basic CRUD Operations for Todo App.

 This is the server for the todo app